HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Page 4 - Information Portlet(JSR) - JSP file -  jsp/oob/welcome.jsp
 - Page 5 - Search Centre portlet
 - Page 6 - Custom JSF portlet with simple form (disabled in JMeter script because there are some errors)
-- Page 7 - Script Application portlet --> Added JavaScript Functions, Date and Time object examples
+- Page 7 - Script Application portlet (Added JavaScript Functions, Date and Time object examples)
 - Page 8 - Added all above portlets in this page except JSF portlet

-After users completed the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
+After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
 Every page request uses a `/GET API` call (for example, `/wps/portal/portletsperf/page1`) and there is a response assertion in a sampler to validate the content html in the response body.

 ### Combined DX rendering of WCM, DAM, and pages and portlets